dsernst/GoenkaNative/readme.md

 A meditation timer designed for Old Students of S.N.
 Goenka (dhamma.org).

-### Features
+## Features

-- [x] Set custom timer with Goenka intro & outro
+- Set custom timer with Goenka intro & outro.

-- [x] Optionally add chanting or extended mettā.
+  Optionally add chanting or extended mettā.

-- [x] Track your sits w/ built-in History.
+- Track your sits w/ built-in History.
   Keep the streak going!
   Earn full credit for both morning & night.

   > You've sat twice a day for # days,
   > & at least once for # days straight.

-- [x] Set automatic notifications to remind you to sit (w/ gong noise)
+- Set automatic notifications to remind you to sit.

-  - You pick morning & night time
+  You pick morning & night time.

-- [ ] Post questions to the Community.
-Remember Sangha is one of the 3 gems.
-      (forum feature)

-- [ ] See # people that have used the App in the last 24 hours.

-  Just 1 new person that gains dhamma is worth it.
+  Uses temple gong for powerful reminders, if sound on.

+———

+### Be happy

+For questions or support, please contact: hi@goenka.app